Automated Map Layout Generation with PyQGIS

 Legend Overflows or Missing Styles

 Symptom: The legend displays incorrect symbology or truncates text.
 Cause: The legend item lacks a linked map or the layer's style hasn't been refreshed in memory.
 Fix: Always call legend.setLinkedMap(map_item) before adding the item to the layout.
-If using dynamic styling, trigger layer.triggerRepaint() and QgsProject.instance().reloadAllLayers() prior to layout initialization.
+If using dynamic styling, trigger layer.triggerRepaint() prior to layout initialization.

 Scaling to Production Workflows

 Once the foundational script operates reliably, organizations typically expand automation into enterprise pipelines.
-The following patterns bridge the gap between single-layout generation and system-wide deployment.

 Batch Processing Integration: Wrap the layout function in a loop that iterates over a feature layer or CSV manifest.
 Each iteration can filter the source dataset by attribute, recalculate extents, and generate region-specific maps.
-This approach pairs naturally with batch processing methodologies, enabling thousands of layouts to render overnight without manual intervention.

 Memory Management: Layout rendering consumes significant RAM, particularly with high-resolution rasters or complex vector symbology.
 After each export, explicitly remove the layout from the project manager using project.layoutManager().removeLayout(layout).
 This prevents memory leaks during long-running batch operations and ensures stable execution on headless servers.